AlpBilgin/notes/README.md

 Posix: zsh + oh-my-zsh powerlevel9k theme

 ### Node-npm
- 1
+#### 1
- `npm prefix -g` to see current global install prefix `mkdir ~/.npm-global` to create a new root for global node_modules `npm config set prefix '~/.npm-global'` to set it as new global install prefix export it to environment `export PATH=~/.npm-global/bin:$PATH` 2 install pnpm.
+ - `npm prefix -g` to see current global npm install prefix
+ - `mkdir ~/.npm-global` to create a new root for global node_modules
+ - `npm config set prefix '~/.npm-global'` to set it as new global install prefix
+ - export it to environment `export PATH=~/.npm-global/bin:$PATH`
+ #### 2
+ - install pnpm it is an npm compatible package manager and actually is better made.
 Then use pnpm to install n.
+N will manage node installations for you
+ - add the following to bashrc or profile or whatever weirdness your distro requires to install managed nodes in userspace.
+ - `export N_PREFIX=$HOME/.n` to set it as new global n install prefix
+ - `export PATH=$N_PREFIX/bin:$PATH` make the path available to bash

+There is a dead node / npm installation somewhere in OS managed folders.
+I suggest that you leave them alone.
+If dependency management fails you can use them to bootstrap again.

-Use npm only when something breaks, pnpm will never be 100% there 3 node-gyp needs python 2.7 somewhere in the environment
+Use npm when something breaks with pnpm, pnpm will never be 100% there

+#### 3
+node-gyp needs python 2.7 somewhere in the environment

 MSB error=>  https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017 ; npm config set msvs_version 2017 --global